| AFFORDABLE CAD/CAM SERIESGantry Mills…

 stock over 2" high is used.
 If you want to use clamps, t-nuts, vices,

 fixtures, vacuum tables, etc., make certain they fit in the work area.
+6. What is the axis feed rate?
+Feed rate is

 how fast a machine can move while cutting stock.
 High feed rates might be